How much Group Disability Income Insurance do I need?

 The American College of Obstetricians and Gynecologists Group Insurance Program is administered by Pearl Insurance.
 Pearl Insurance strives to provide College members with the most relevant, competitively priced member benefit insurance packages for individuals and their families.
 Pearl Insurance has been providing associations like The College with quality group coverage for over 60 years.

-Are there any other plan features I should know about?
+Are there any other plan features or limitations I should know about?

 Before applying for disability coverage, please read the plan brochure for a detailed explanation of plan features.

 ACOG Group Disability Income Insurance is underwritten by New York Life Insurance Company, 51 Madison Ave., New York, NY 10010, under Group Policy No. G-30463-0 on Policy Form GMR-FACE/G-30463-0.

 New York Life is licensed/authorized to transact business in all 50 United States, the District of Columbia, Puerto Rico, and Canada.
 However, not all group plans it underwrites are available in all jurisdictions.
 Please check the applicable insurance brochures for current availability.

 Complete details, including features, costs, eligibility, renewability, limitations, and exclusions are in the Certificate of Insurance.
 Certain state restrictions apply.

 New York Life's state of domicile is New York, and NAIC ID # is 66915.